-No acquisition of any private land is required for this sub-project.
+No private land will be acquired for the sub-project activities.
 In addition, the sub-project activities will not damage any structures.
-No one will be required to resettle as the sub-project activities will be conducted in the less populated areas.
+No one will be required to resettle as the subproject activities will be conducted in the less populated areas.
 However social and environmental impacts may arise only due to the influx of external workforce, unattended residual wastes, and occupational health and safety issues for laborers and the community, therefore ESMP has been prepared.
 The existing tracks are capable of the transportation of material hence no haulage will need to be developed.
-The negative impact could only be anticipated during the construction phase, which will last for this very small period only.
+The negative impact could only be anticipated during the construction phase, which will last for this very short period only.
 However, mitigation measures recommended in the report would need to be strictly ensured by the contractor during the construction period.